Opinion | Why do Republican moderates still think they can save their party?

 But what about a serious challenge to Trump in the primaries that isn’t about winning so much as wounding him, to help the party find its way back to sanity?

 That seems to be what some prominent anti-Trump Republicans are considering.
 The Associated Press reports that Maryland Gov. Larry Hogan and Reps.
-Liz Cheney (Wy.) and Adam Kinzinger (Ill.) are all contemplating a run, and their allies are openly talking up the idea.
+Liz Cheney (Wyo.) and Adam Kinzinger (Ill.) are all contemplating a run, and their allies are openly talking up the idea.
 Kinzinger, for instance, says there should “be a voice out there” to oppose what Trump represents.

-It’s often noted that when a sitting president faces a serious primary challenge in their reelection bid, they usually lose the general election, as did Gerald Ford, Jimmy Carter, and George H.W.
+It’s often noted that when sitting presidents face a serious primary challenge in their reelection bid, they usually lose the general election, as did Gerald Ford, Jimmy Carter and George H.W.
 Bush.
-Causality runs in both directions: Not only can a president be weakened by a primary challenge, it will probably happen only if he’s weak to begin with.
+Causality runs in both directions: Not only can presidents be weakened by a primary challenge, but it will probably happen only if they are weak to begin with.

 In this case, Trump is essentially an incumbent, at least within his own party.
 But there are enough signs of vulnerability to encourage a challenge, as long as the challenger isn’t hoping to prevail in the end.
 Trump’s whining about being cheated in 2020 is growing increasingly pathetic, and many of the fanatical loyalists he has endorsed in the midterm elections are struggling.
 Trump skeptics are nothing like a majority among the party’s voters, but there are probably enough for an anti-Trump Republican to get a hearing.